mvolkmann/svelte-and-sapper-in-action/travel-packing-ch3/README.md

 # travel-packing-ch3

-This is the initial version of the travel packing app.
+This is the initial, chapter 3 version of the travel packing app.

 To run this: